Ingenious-c0der/StreamDS/README.md

 This document explains how to run all the codes, their functionality and the general structure of the directories.

 At first the directory might feel a bit too messy, but its really not once you get the hang of it.
 Please go through to this entire document before attempting to run the code.
 Its not spaghetti code, its just comprehensive code with a multitude of features and no bugs!
-All the codes can be expected to run properly, if they don't the problem is surely how they were launched.
+All the codes are expected to run properly, if they don't the problem is likely how they were launched.
 Pretty sure we have made covefe proud! :)
 Anyway on to the actual explanation!

-##### If you are really low on time and don't want to look around how things work in the code, click here to strictly run and test the behaviors expected!
+##### If you are really low on time and don't want to look around how things work in the code, click [here](https://gitlab.engr.illinois.edu/aak14/g28/-/tree/main?ref_type=heads#1-running-and-verifying-demo) to strictly run and test the behaviors expected!

 ### Directory structure
 The main directory is distributed_log_querier which is also the package distributed_log_querier, and it houses 2 directories and the following files.
 #### core_process/
 This directory contains core_process.go which is the main logic of our distributed log querier system, it should not be run directly even if it contains the main() (unused) function as it only contains and exports the neccesarry library functions to interfaces.
-#### functions_utility (DO NOT RUN)
+#### functions_utility/
 This directory contains function_utility package which is a library of functions used for unit testing.
 #### go.mod
 This file contains all the information about the module.
 We used go 1.21.0 (latest 1.23.0) for compatibility with the go available on the VM